 Dutch fishmongers generally have the largest variety in fresh and high quality seafood.
 However, information on sustainability is varying greatly among these fishmongers.
 So far, very few shops have obtained an MSC chain-of-custody certificate, and the information on the labels is very variable.
 So, traceability still is a challenge.
 We also have experienced that knowledge on sustainability issues often is unsatisfactory.
 So, use the Fish guide when buying your fish!

 Are you a chef, a retailer, a processor or trader and selling seafood?
 Do you care about the health of our oceans and want a future for the seafood sector?
 By improving your sourcing you are showing your customers you care and are helping to end destructive practices in the seafood sector.
-Become part of the solution and choose for Good FISH.
+Become part of the solution and choose Good Fish.
 We can help in various ways.
 Find out here.

 Goede VIS Inkoopgids, a manual for sustainable seafood buyers